misskey-dev/misskey/README.md

 Misskey have no 100+ GitHub stars currently.
 However, donation are always welcome!
 If you want to donate to Misskey, please get in touch with [@syuilo][syuilo-link].

+Note: When you donate to Misskey, your name will be displayed in [donors](./DONORS.md).

 Collaborators
 ----------------------------------------------------------------
 | ![syuilo][syuilo-icon] | ![Morisawa Aya][ayamorisawa-icon] | ![otofune][otofune-icon]        |